North Sound Leadership Conference Breakout Sessions

 Risk Management Track

 Our outdoor activities have risk but most of us are not drawn to them because of the risk.
 We want to manage the risk so that we can enjoy our pursuits while keeping the chance of mishap and accident to a comfortable level.
-Tom will present some practical ways to think about risk management such as preparation, buffer, inserting options, swiss cheese, and not writing the report.
-His goal is to give you techniques you can use on your next trip from planning, team building, trailhead meeting, and beyond.
+However, our ability to manage risk is limited by biases in our thinking.
+We cannot make ourselves immune to biases so how can we manage risks on our next trip and over the course of a decades long career?
+Tom will present some practical ways of thinking about risk management and overcoming biases.

 Use Your Outside Voice: Lessons From Nature On Speaking Up